Twitch Achievements – 4 Basic Achievements to Get You Started

 It Begins

-As the name implies, this achievement is mainly there to help Twitch streamers set their careers off to a good start.
+As the name implies, this achievement is mainly intended to help Twitch streamers kickstart their careers on a positive note.

-Before you reach Affiliate or Partner status, you have to have your way around the platform and be familiar with everything it has to offer.
+Before attaining Affiliate or Partner status, you must explore the platform and familiarize yourself with all it has to offer.

-You have to have a complete channel and be informed about your stats page.
+You must have a complete channel and be familiar with your stats page.

-So, if you like the idea of becoming a streamer and you think that you’ll enjoy streaming full-time, but you aren’t quite sure how to go around it, feel free to use these achievements as guides.
+If you are interested in becoming a streamer and believe you would enjoy streaming full-time, but are unsure about how to proceed, feel free to use these achievements as guides.

-Now let’s see how to complete this specific one.
+Now, let’s examine how to complete this specific one.

 • Start your own stream for the first time